espruino/BangleApps/apps/notanalog/README.md

 The selected theme is also respected.
 Note that this watch face is in fullscreen mode - widgets are still loaded in background...

+## Other features
+- If you have done more than 10k steps, the red hand and icon will turn green.
+- If the battery is charged, the icons will change.

 ## Screenshots
 ![](screenshot_1.png)